 - Space exploration: Weather balloons are used to measure characteristics of the atmosphere in outer space, such as radiation levels and other phenomena.
 This helps astronauts prepare for their mission and safely return to Earth.

-How do Weather Balloons Work?
+How do Weather Balloon Work?

 When a weather balloon is released, it begins to ascend into the atmosphere.
 The balloon is filled with either hydrogen or helium, which makes it lighter than the surrounding air and causes it to float upward.
 As the balloon rises, the air inside of it expands and becomes less dense than the outside air.
 This expansion eventually causes the balloon to rupture and release its contents back into the atmosphere.

 The balloons are equipped with sensors that measure temperature, humidity, pressure, and wind speed as they rise through the atmosphere.
-This data is then transmitted back to forecasters on the ground in real-time, providing them with crucial information about conditions in the upper atmosphere.
+This data is then transmitted back to forecasters on the ground in real-time.
+Providing them with crucial information about conditions in the upper atmosphere.

 Weather balloons are an important tool for meteorologists, as they allow us to gather data that would otherwise be unavailable.
 Without weather balloon, our understanding of atmospheric conditions would be severely limited.